fRegGAN with K-space Loss Regularization for Medical Image Translation: Methods

 \section{Methods}

-This section begins with a brief overview on how vanilla GANs\cite{goodfellowGenerativeAdversarialNetworks2014} are formulated and then summarize later improvements like the LSGAN\cite{maoLeastSquaresGenerative2017} and RegGAN\cite{caiFrequencyDomainImage2021}.
-Afterwards, we describe our new Reg$^2$CycleGAN and its extension to the RegGAN as well as the K-space Loss regularization.
+This section begins with a brief overview of how vanilla GANs\cite{goodfellowGenerativeAdversarialNetworks2014} are formulated and then summarizes later improvements like the LSGAN\cite{maoLeastSquaresGenerative2017} and RegGAN\cite{caiFrequencyDomainImage2021}.
+Afterward, we describe our new K-space Loss regularization and its integration into the RegGAN and the CycleGAN.
 GANs are generative models composed of two networks, a generator $G$ and a discriminator $D$.
 The generator learns a mapping $G: X \rightarrow Y$ from source domain $X$ to target domain $Y$ such that $\widehat{y} = G(x)$ is close to $y$ w.r.t. a specific metric.
-The discriminator $D$ is a binary classifier that is trained to distinguish between real $y$ and generated $\widehat{y}$.
+The discriminator $D$ is a binary classifier trained to distinguish between real $y$ and generated $\widehat{y}$.
 Here, $x$ and $y$ denote sets of paired images $\{(x_i, y_i)\}_{i=1}^N$ where $x_i$ is an image in the source domain $X$ and $y_i$ is the corresponding image in the target domain $Y$.
-Following the notation from \cite{kongBreakingDilemmaMedical2021}, the vanilla GAN optimization problem is:
+Following the notation from Kong et al.\cite{kongBreakingDilemmaMedical2021}, the vanilla GAN optimization problem is:

-Since optimizing $G$ and $D$ simultaneously is not possible \cite{goodfellowGenerativeAdversarialNetworks2014}, the optimization problem is solved by alternating between $D$ and $G$.
+Since optimizing $G$ and $D$ simultaneously is not possible, the optimization problem is solved by alternating between $D$ and $G$\cite{goodfellowGenerativeAdversarialNetworks2014}.
 The vanilla GAN training procedure has stability issues, which motivated the proposition of several modifications.
-The most relevant for our experiments is the Least Squares GAN (LSGAN)\cite{maoLeastSquaresGenerative2017} which replaces the binary cross entropy loss with the mean squared error loss, resulting in the optimization task:
+The most relevant for our experiments is the Least Squares GAN (LSGAN)\cite{maoLeastSquaresGenerative2017}, which replaces the binary cross entropy loss with the mean squared error loss, resulting in the optimization task:

-In \cite{kongBreakingDilemmaMedical2021} the robustness of Pix2Pix\cite{isolaImagetoImageTranslationConditional2018}, which uses an L1-loss for supervision, was analyzed in the presence of misaligned source and target domain image data.
-Based on their experiments on the publicly available BraTS benchmark it is concluded that the L1-loss reconstruction term only works with well aligned images, which is often not the case in medical imaging.
+In the work of Kong et al.\cite{kongBreakingDilemmaMedical2021}, the robustness of Pix2Pix\cite{isolaImagetoImageTranslationConditional2018}, which uses an L1-loss for supervision, was analyzed in the presence of misaligned source and target domain image data.
+Based on their experiments on the publicly available BraTS benchmark, it is concluded that the L1-loss reconstruction term only works with well-aligned images, which is often not the case in medical imaging.
 Therefore, the RegGAN method proposes to replace the L1-loss with the following correction loss:

 Here $R(G(x), y)$ denotes a deformation vector field (DVF) which is estimated based on $G(x), y$ using VoxelMorph\cite{balakrishnanVoxelMorphLearningFramework2019} and $\circ$ is the resample operator.
 Adding the smoothness constraint $\mathcal{L}_{smooth}(R) = \mathbb{E}_{x, y} \left| \nabla R(G(x), y) \right|^2$ for the DVF, the final RegGAN optimization problem is then formulated as follows: